Siege of Pensacola: British defenses

-Following the outbreak of hostilities with Spain 1779, General John Campbell, concerned over the condition of the defenses, requested reinforcements, and began construction of additional defenses.
-By early 1781, the Pensacola garrison consisted of the 16th Regiment, a battalion from the 60th, and 7 (Johnstones) Company of the 4th Battalion Royal Artillery (Present day 20 Battery Royal Artillery, 16 Regiment Royal Artillery).
-These were augmented by the Third Regiment of Waldeck and The Maryland Loyalist Battalion, as well as the Pennsylvania Loyalists.
-These troops were provincial soldiers, rather than militia.
+Following the outbreak of hostilities with Spain in 1779, General John Campbell, concerned over the condition of the defenses, requested reinforcements and began construction of additional defenses.
+By early 1781 the Pensacola garrison consisted of the 16th Regiment, a battalion from the 60th, and 7 (Johnstones) Company of the 4th Battalion Royal Artillery (Present day 20 Battery Royal Artillery, 16 Regiment Royal Artillery).
+These were augmented by the Third Regiment of Waldeck and the Maryland Loyalist Battalion, as well as the Pennsylvania Loyalists.
+These troops were provincial soldiers rather than militia.

 In addition to the Loyalist soldiers, some bands of Indians supported the British.
-After the fall of Mobile in March 1780, between 1,500-2,000 Indians had come at various points to Pensacola to join in its defense.
-These allies included Choctaws and Creeks, with Creeks being the most numerous.
-Just before the Spanish attack only 800 Indian braves remained in Pensacola, as Campbell, not realizing the attack was imminent, had sent about 300 away.
-During the siege and battle there were ultimately only about 500 of these left at Pensacola, due to efforts of the Muscogee Creeks to take a more "balanced" role by offering supplies to both sides and diminishing their role on the British side.
+After the fall of Mobile in March 1780, between 1,500 and 2,000 Indians had come at various points to Pensacola to join in its defense.
+These allies included the Choctaw and Creek, with Creeks being the most numerous.
+Just before the Spanish attack about 800 Indian braves remained in Pensacola, as Campbell, not realizing the attack was imminent, had sent about 300 away.
+During the siege and battle there were ultimately about 500 of these left at Pensacola, due to efforts of the Creeks to take a more "balanced" role by offering supplies to both sides and diminishing their role on the British side.
 The majority of the warrior bands still present during the siege were Choctaw.

 Gálvez had received detailed descriptions of the state of the defenses in 1779, when he sent an aide there ostensibly to discuss the return of escaped slaves, although Campbell had made numerous changes since then.
 Pensacola's defensive works in early 1781 consisted of Fort George, an earthen works topped by a palisade that was rebuilt under Campbell's directions in 1780.
 North of the fort he had built the Prince of Wales Redoubt, and to its northwest was the Queen's Redoubt, also built in 1780.
 Campbell erected a battery called Fort Barrancas Colorada near the mouth of the bay.

 Spanish forces

 Gálvez embarked his flag with the Spanish fleet, under the command of Captain José Calvo de Irazabal.
-With about 1,300 men, the regular troops included a Majorcan regiment and Arturo O'Neill (later Governor of Spanish West and East Florida) commanding 319 men of Spain's Irish Hibernia Regiment, and including militias of biracial and free Afro-Cubans.
+With about 1,300 men, the regular troops included a Majorcan regiment and Arturo O'Neill commanding 319 men of Spain's Irish Hibernia Regiment, and including militias of biracial and free Afro-Cubans.
 Gálvez had also ordered additional troops from New Orleans and Mobile to assist.